d12frosted/elpa-mirror/gnu/standard-themes-readme.txt

   regard.

-5.3 Accented mode line
-──────────────────────

-  The user option `standard-themes-mode-line-accented' handles the background color of the active mode line.
-When the value is `nil', the color is gray, while non-`nil' uses an accent value.

-5.4 UI typeface
+5.3 Option to control the UI typeface ─────────────────────────────────────
-───────────────

   The user option `standard-themes-variable-pitch-ui' controls whether the elements of the User Interface (UI) use a proportionately spaced font.

   By default (a `nil' value), all UI elements use the default font family.
 When this user option is set to a non-`nil' value, all UI elements will inherit the face `variable-pitch', thus rendering them in a proportionately spaced font.

   In this context, the UI elements are: